gobline/filter/README.md

 echo $validator->getMessage(); // prints "The input is not a valid number"
 ```

-If one of the validators invalidates data, the funnel will return ```null``` (and will not execute the sanitzers and validators that follow).
+If one of the validators invalidates data, the funnel will return ```null``` (and will not execute the sanitizers and validators that follow).

 It is possible to register filters in a class map in order to reference the filters by classname when using the funnel.
 Built-in filters are registered in the class map by default.
 The example above could be rewritten as follows: